-Total revenues for fiscal year 2017/18 increased by \$1,224,124 from 2016/17.
-The primary source of funding for the District to provide services is property taxes, which makes up approximately 79.6% of total revenues.
-Property Tax Revenues increased by \$1,722,250, or 11.0% from prior year.
-Other Revenue also increased by \$135,926 primarily as a result of higher interest earnings.
-JPA Revenue was higher than prior year due to an increase in passthrough JPA overtime costs.
-There were partially offsetting decreases in OES/Mutual Aid Revenue (offset by OES expenses) and Development Impact Fees.
+Total revenues for fiscal year 2018/19 increased by \$266,140 from 2017/18.
+The primary source of funding for the District to provide services is property taxes, which makes up approximately 82% of total revenues.
+Property Tax Revenues increased by \$808,762, or 4.7% from prior year.
+Other Revenue also increased by \$346,324, primarily as a result of higher interest earnings.
+OES/Mutual Aid Revenue (offset by OES expenses) increased by \$142,646, or 27.2% due to a busy fire season.
+JPA Revenue decreased slightly from prior year due to the implementation of a fixed rate contract.
+Development Impact Fee Revenue also decreased as a result of lower rates and less development than in prior year.